ultral/ultral.github.io/it/coreos2centos-en.md

 ![CFM 2 Ansible](assets/c2a_map.png?raw=true "CFM 2 Ansible")

 It was a standard environment for developing and testing: Jenkins, test environments, monitoring, registry, etc. CoreOS developes created it as a underlying OS for k8s or rancher.
 So, we had a problem what we used a good tool, in the wrong way.
-The first step was to determine desired technologies stack.
+The first step was to determine the desired technologies stack.
 Our idea was:

 1. **CentOS** as base OS, because it was close enough to a productions environments.
 2. **Ansible** for configuration management, because we had enough expertise.